Skip to content

 42

-Elysia extends all types from TypeBox allowing you to reference most of the API from TypeBox to use in Elysia.
+Elysia extends all types from TypeBox, allowing you to reference most of the API from TypeBox for use in Elysia.

-See TypeBox's Type for additional types that are supported by TypeBox.
+See TypeBox's Type for additional types supported by TypeBox.

 Attribute

-TypeBox can accept an argument for more comprehensive behavior based on JSON Schema 7 specification.
+TypeBox can accept arguments for more comprehensive behavior based on the JSON Schema 7 specification.

 TypeBoxTypeScript